New evidence suggests some benefits – only in select groups

 These laboratory anti-cancer mechanisms of action, sound impressive, at first glance, but the most of this evidence comes from laboratory studies rather that people with or without diabetes living with cancer.
 Data from laboratory studies does not always translate into human studies.
 Here is what we know, so far:

-People living with diabetics with cancer – A recent summary of over 80 observational studies, involving over 13,000 patients, found that amoung diabetic patients, who also have cancer, those taking metformin had about 34% better survival compared to those taking other anti-diabetic drugs such as glyclazide – especially for colorectal, lung, uterine and pancreatic cancers (Read study).
+People living with diabetics and cancer – A recent summary of over 80 observational studies, involving over 13,000 patients, found that amoung diabetic patients, who also have cancer, those taking metformin had about 34% better survival compared to those taking other anti-diabetic drugs such as glyclazide – especially for colorectal, lung, uterine and pancreatic cancers (Read study).
 In women with type 2 diabetes and hormone‑driven cancers such as breast, endometrial, ovarian, metformin users had about a 38% better overall survival compared to those using other diabetes medications (Read more).

 Non-diabetics with cancer – A meta‑analysis of 22 randomized trials looked at data involving nearly 6000 non-diabetic cancer patients.
 After very careful interpretation of the data, they concluded that metformin did not significantly reduce cancer‑related mortality or save more cancer deaths, overall.
 In subgroup analyses, however, of hormonal cancers (breast, ovary, endometrium, prostate) there may have been a very small benefit, but on the other hand patients with digestive cancers (pancreatic, liver) possibly had worse outcomes after taking metformin (Read more).

-The most robust data comes from the recent STAMPEDE study as it was a prospective randomised trial (The best and most reliable type of evidence).
+Men with prostate cancer taking hormonal therapies – most robust data comes from the recent STAMPEDE study as it was a prospective randomised trial (The best and most reliable type of evidence).
 It involved non-diabetic men with metastatic prostate cancer at trial entry controlled with hormones.
 The researchers found no difference in survival or time to PSA progression between men randomised to take metformin or not.
 These research findings were published in Lancet Oncology.

 This study was not all negative however, as it reported some benefits in counterbalancing the negative effects of the hormones therapies.
 Men taking metformin, at the two year mark, had significantly lower cholesterol, fasting glucose and waist circumference – These are some of the features of metabolic syndrome, which is often also associated with poor gut health and excess inflammation.
 Metabolic symptom is associated with an increased risk of diabetes, heart attacks and strokes.